libdither/libdither/research/the-problems-of-communication.md

 In the pure context of writing, a character represents: "a graphic symbol used in writing or printing that represents information".

 Lets define a character more abstractly as: "an undividable thing that can be represented in some medium and composed to represent different things"

 I know, not super descriptive, but heres what we can do with it:
 `character := something : representable & composable & undividable`
 We do what we do best in language, we define something in terms of what we can do with it.
 In this case, we use the concept of "types" and we describe some thing that is at the intersection of all these types representing qualities.
 These types are acting as propositions and we are defining a character as all the things that prove all three propositions. `something` kinda acts like an unbound variable in this sense.
-See [extending-the-type-hierarchy](disp/extending-the-type-hierarchy.md)

 In this manner, we can attempt to describe things in more concrete ways.
 Eventually to the point where we can describe everything in terms of primitive constructions.